mr-bergreen/no-internet-game/README.md

 ## lessons
 * Lesson 1 - Running the project for the first time.
 Includes code from video 1.
 * Lesson 2 - Drawing a line.
 Includes code from video 2.
+* Lesson 3 - Drawing a rectangle.
+Includes code from video 3.

 ## prerequisites
 * Python - [Installing Python](https://www.python.org/downloads/)